himasha/APIDemoProject/README.md

 Sample command
 `curl -X GET "https://IP:NODE_PORT/bookstore/v1/books/list" -k -H "Authorization:Bearer $TOKEN"`

-In a potential CD process you can auto push the docker image to a docker registry.You can enhance this dev-ops flow by creating separate deployment.toml files for each environment such as test,staging,production etc.
+In a potential CD process you can auto push the docker image to a docker registry.You can enhance this dev-ops flow by creating separate deployment.toml files for each environment such as test,staging,production etc. For rest of the deployment configs of your environments, you can directly pull the image from dev environment and push it to the relevant environment.